 Hirsutism can often be found to run in the genes.
 Women whose mothers or sisters have hirsutism are much more likely to develop the condition themselves.
 The condition is also more common in women from the Middle East, Mediterranean and South Asia.

 Certain medications can change the body’s hormone levels and this can result in unwanted hair growth.
 Drugs which can have this effect include:

 While it may be tempting to simply remove the excess hair caused by hirsutism by shaving or waxing, this should always be avoided.
 Repeated hair removal treatments such as these can cause skin irritation like rashes or folliculitis (inflamed hair follicles).
 Folliculitis can be painful and usually takes a few weeks to resolve itself, during which you must discontinue any hair removal methods completely.
 Shaving can also cause the hair to grow back thicker, darker and coarser which will only exacerbate the situation.

 Other methods such as laser treatment, electrolysis and threading may be prolific at removing hair but they can also cause damage to the skin, especially in sensitive areas such as the face.

-There is no cure for hirsutism, but our GP, Dr Helen Webberley can give you plenty of advice on how to manage the condition and prescribe the best course of treatment.
+There is no cure for hirsutism, but one of our dedicated GPs can give you plenty of advice on how to manage the condition and prescribe the best course of treatment.
 Taking a contraceptive pill can often help to regulate the body’s hormone levels in premenopausal women as it boosts oestrogen levels to combat the excess testosterone.